turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v2.md

 - Update the movie show page view so that users can favorite or unfavorite a movie by clicking an icon.

 - Add a way to view only favorited movies from the homepage.
 When viewing favorites, the user should be taken to a new page (`/favorites`).
-If no movies are currently favorited, there should be some indication for the user to add favorites (dont just render an empty page!).
+If no movies are currently favorited, there should be some indication for the user to add favorites (don't just render an empty page!).

 **Back End**
 - Add a new POST route to update a collection of favorited movies in `app.locals`.
 A valid POST request should _at least_ have an `id` property for the movie that's being favorited/unfavorited.
 If the request is unsuccessful (ie, if a malformed request is sent), send back a helpful response to the user.